Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 The main systematic groups of unicellular organisms and their representatives;

-The value of unicellular animals in ecological systems;
+The importance of single-celled animals in ecological systems;

 General characteristics of the type Flatworms;